facebookresearch/mmf/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for testing.
+These instructions will get you a copy of the project and start running the models.

 ### Installing